AARP Eye Center

 - 18, or in some cases 19, and still attending high school full time;

-In some circumstances, stepchildren, grandchildren and step-grandchildren may also qualify for survivors benefits.
+In some circumstances, stepchildren, grandchildren and step-grandchildren may also qualify for survivor benefits.
 The payment amount is 75 percent of the late parent’s (or grandparent’s) primary insurance amount, which is the full benefit the deceased was entitled to based on his or her earnings history.

 A surviving parent or other person applying for benefits on behalf of a bereaved child will need to provide proof of the child's relationship to the deceased, such as a birth certificate or adoption record, and answer questions about their living circumstances.
 You'll find details about the information and documentation required on the Social Security Administration's Form SSA-4.